John Stanley -7 March 1355

 John cleared his throat and quickly removed the tremors from his voice.

-‘Milord, I have been responsible for the deer on the Peninsula for two years now and, before that, I was shepherd for the family sheep.
+‘Milord, I have been responsible for the deer on the Peninsula for two years now and, before that, I was the shepherd of the family sheep.
 In summer they run on the same pasture as the deer.
 I know this area well, very well.’

-He stopped abruptly, wondering wether it was permissible to run family sheep on the Kings domain.
+He stopped abruptly, wondering whether it was permissible to run family sheep on the Kings domain.

 Lord James showed no reaction.
 ‘And what are your biggest problems, John?’

 John thought for a moment.
 ‘Wolves… and poachers.’

 ‘And how do you deal with the poachers?’

 ‘It depends whether you mean Baron de Masci or the people from the villages.’

 ‘Baron de Masci is a poacher?’

 ‘Yes, Milord.
 He acts as the sponsor for the Benedictine monastery at Birkenhead but uses his frequent visits to hunt.
 We make sure he knows we are reporting his hunting to the King but other than that there is little we can do.
 Because we will not co-operate with him, however, he has no detailed knowledge of the deer’s habits.’